joelhawksley/identity/components-2020/slides.md

 ^ allowing us to focus on new and important problems

----

-# Change

-^ world will keep changing
+^ in a changing world,

 ---